Local History: Donald Judd as Art Critic, “The Chavín Civilization,” 1962

 Judd could determine the length of the review, though his assignments were selected by Kramer who would provide Judd with a list of exhibitions to be reviewed.
 Seen here is a list from May 1962.
 In some instances, Judd would attend and write reviews for exhibitions that were never published.
 For example, in January or February 1962 Judd attended an exhibition of terracotta works by Louise Nevelson.
 Although Judd took extensive notes on the exhibition, a review of this show was never published.
 As Judd wrote, “A list for September 1962 that I still have gives 48 shows as assigned and seen.
 Sixteen were reviewed.”

 Although Judd stopped writing reviews in 1965, he continued writing extensively.
 His later writings were often not specific to a particular exhibition, but instead responded to larger themes within art, architecture, and politics.
 In 1975, Judd’s reviews were collected and published as Donald Judd: Complete Writings 1959-1975 by the Press of the Nova Scotia College of Art and Design and New York University Press.
 Reprinted in 2016 by Judd Foundation, this volume is again widely available, as is Donald Judd Writings a collection of Judd’s writings from 1958 to 1993.
-For more information on Judd’s writings, please visit our website.
+For more information on Judd’s writings, please visit the Writings section of our website.